 While other subjects learn from and contribute to the Catholic identity and culture of the College, it is in the Religious Education classroom that students explore dimensions of the Catholic tradition.
 The curriculum aims to support students in developing their skills by investigating religious beliefs and characteristics, examining sacred texts and analysing contemporary issues.

-Using an inquiry approach to learning and taking the Bible and the To Know, Worship & Love series as our primary texts, Religious Education at Years 7-10 focuses on five principal content areas:
+Across Years 7 to 10, we use an inquiry approach to learning and taking the Bible and primary text, To Know, Worship & Love series, we focus on five principle areas:

 - Scripture and Jesus